-Conversely, a poor maternal diet lacking in variety may raise the odds of children developing eczema and food allergies, according to the research presented at the American College of Allergy, Asthma and Immunology (ACAAI) Annual Scientific Meeting in Houston.
+Conversely, a poor maternal diet during pregnancy, one lacking in variety, may raise the odds of children developing eczema and food allergies, according to the research presented at the American College of Allergy, Asthma and Immunology (ACAAI) Annual Scientific Meeting in Houston.

 “Pregnant women should be aware that the foods they eat during pregnancy may impact allergy outcomes in their children,” said lead study author Carina Venter, PhD, RD, an associate professor of pediatric allergy and immunology at Children’s Hospital Colorado.
 “The more varied the diet – the more it includes healthy foods such as fruits, vegetables, meats, fish and grains – the less likely your child may be to have eczema or food allergies,” she told Allergic Living.

 The study included 1,315 women of various ethnic, racial and socioeconomic backgrounds participating in the Healthy Start study in Denver.
 Twice during pregnancy, the women filled out a questionnaire asking how often they consumed 23 different foods on a regular basis.
 At eight points during their pregnancy, the women also filled out a food log detailing all of the food they consumed in the past 24 hours.

 About 80% of the women (1,057) were found to have a healthy, diverse diet during pregnancy, which was defined as regularly eating a range of fruits, vegetables, grains, dairy products such as yogurt and cheese, fish and non-fried meats.